 Key Stage 4 (KS4)

-At the end of Year 9, pupils will have the opportunity to make their final choice of subjects to study at GCSE level.
+At the end of Year 9, pupils have the opportunity to make their final choice of subjects to study at GCSE.
 By this time, pupils should be secure in their knowledge and enjoyment of the subjects, which will enable them to make an informed choice in the next stage of their learning.

-Most pupils will be required to follow the English Baccalaureate curriculum which consists of the core subjects studied at KS3 as well as one Humanities subject and one Language.
-Pupils will be required to choose one of their option subjects.
+Most pupils are required to follow the English Baccalaureate curriculum which consists of the core subjects studied at Key Stage 3, as well as one humanities subject and one modern foreign language.
+Pupils are also required to choose one of their option subjects.

-Personal, Social and Health Education (PSHE) is delivered every week across the secondary phase in line with the National curriculum.
+Personal, Social and Health Education (PSHCE) is delivered every week across the secondary phase in line with the National Curriculum.